Ukraine continues to pressure after Russia announced its victory in Bakhmut

 These tactics “can determine which side gains an advantage that surprises the other, and turns the tide of the war,” said Poleg, a consulting fellow in the Russia and Eurasia program at Chatham House think tank in London.

-Kitten reports from Kiev, Ukraine.
-Associated Press writers Hanna Arhirova and Ilya Novikov in Kiev, Jurass Karmanau in Tallinn, Estonia, and Jill Lawless in London contributed to this report.
+Jami Kiten reports from Kiev, Ukraine.
+Hana Arhirova and Ilya Novikov in Kiev, Jurass Karmanau in Tallinn, Estonia, and Jill Lawless in London contributed to this report.

 Follow AP coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine

-Note: An earlier version of this story has been corrected to show Oleg Shiryev as the commander of the 225th, not the 228th.